Basics of Reproduction

-We do not fully understand this type of instinct, but almost every animal on the planet feels the urge to reproduce (at some point in their lives).
-It is hard-wired into their brain so strongly that many animals even sacrifice themselves in various ways to ensure that they have offspring AND that these offspring will survive.
+We don't fully understand this instinct, but almost every animal on the planet feels the urge to reproduce at some point in their lives.
+It's hard-wired into their brain so strongly that many animals will make all kinds of sacrifices to ensure that they have offspring AND that these offspring survive.
 Some octopi have been known to give up texting for a whole week.
 Kidding.
 They always have a phone in one of their arms.

-Since offspring inherit the genes of their parent or parents, this type of sacrifice doesn't just help the species to continue.
-It also allows the genes of the parents to continue.
+Since offspring inherit the genes of their parent or parents, this type of sacrifice doesn't just help the species continue, but allows the genes of the parents to continue.
 It's the only road to immortality; plus, passing on genes lays the foundation for natural selection.

 Nothing like winning the battle for the female's affection just to become her dinner.
-As brutal as it sounds, this provides the female with extra nutrition during pregnancy so that she produces the best possible offspring.
-Check out this video of a female preying mantis snacking on her mate
+As brutal as it sounds, this provides the female with extra nutrition for her pregnancy so that she produces the best possible offspring.
+Check out this video of a female preying mantis snacking on her mate.

 Remember, the name of the game is survival of the species and survival of the family genes.
 They are the most valuable heirloom around.

 These wormy little chromosomes contain all the blueprints to make someone just like you (if you happen to be male (since it's missing a second X chromosome)).
 Image from here.

 Different animals have varying numbers of chromosomes.
 Humans have 23, dogs have 39, cats have 19, and carp have 52.
-A cell which has one full set (one copy of each chromosome) is called haploid.
+A cell that has one full set (one copy of each chromosome) is called haploid.
 A cell that has two full sets is called diploid.

 Most animals have diploid cells, and some animals have even more "ploids" than that.
 Polyploidy is rare in mammals, and usually spells death for the organism.
 Fish, amphibians, and lots of invertebrates are polyploidy, though.
 One genus of frogs, called the claw frogs, are dodecaploid and have 12 copies of each chromosome.
-Humans have 23 different chromosomes.
-But, since they are diploid, they have two copies of each for a grand total of 46 chromosomes.
+Humans have 23 different chromosomes, but, since they are diploid, they have two copies of each for a grand total of 46 chromosomes.